LogoLogo

 import {combineReducers} from 'redux';

-import keplerGlReducer from 'kepler.gl/reducers';
+import keplerGlReducer from '@kepler.gl/reducers';

 const customizedKeplerGlReducer = keplerGlReducer